Coleman-R/Movie_Capstone/README.md

 ### **Question**
-Does a movie having a large budget guarantee it to become successful or is it possible for a small budget film to be just as successful as a big budget film.
+Does a movie having a large budget guarantee it to become successful or is it possible for a small budget film to be just as successful as a big budget film?

 *Back to [Contents](#Contents)